ChrGrb/github-repo-list/README.md

 - Use GitHub v4 API for search functionality; currently the amount of repositories is capped at 1000
 - Implement mutations to make the star button usable
+- Implement codegen to automatically create react hooks for queries
+- Add GraphQL loading and error feedback in frontend

 ## Feedback